Ethics Committee

 Safety Reporting Requirements

-As stated in the G-SAEs, the sponsor or the investigator(s) is required to report all SAEs/SADRs that meet the Pharmacy and Medicines Regulatory Authority (PMRA)’s reporting requirements within 24-48 hours of site awareness, and submit the SAE form within three (3) working days.
-All deaths that are assessed as definitely, probably, or possibly related must be reported to the PMRA within 24 hours of site awareness, and the SAE form must be submitted within three (3) working days of site awareness.
+As stated in the G-SAEs-PMRA, the sponsor or the investigator(s) is required to report all SAEs that meet the Pharmacy and Medicines Regulatory Authority (PMRA)’s reporting requirements as soon as possible (within 24-72 hours) following site awareness using the SAE Form (MWI-12).
+All deaths that are assessed as definitely, probably, or possibly related must be reported to the PMRA within 24 hours of site awareness, and the SAE Form (MWI-12) must be submitted within three (3) working days of site awareness.
+See the G-SAEs-PMRA for additional details on reporting timelines for different reportable SAE situations.

-The G-NHSRC indicates that the National Health Sciences Research Committee (NHSRC) requires the investigator to submit a written report for any occurrence of an adverse event.
+The G-NHSRC indicates that the National Health Sciences Research Committee (NHSRC) requires the investigator to submit a written report for any occurrence of an AE.
 In the event of documented SAEs and any unanticipated problems as documented by the researcher, the NHSRC must terminate the study and order the investigator to follow up with study participants.
+Per the G-COMREC, AE and SAE reports must also be submitted to the College of Medicine Research and Ethics Committee (COMREC).

 Form Completion & Delivery Requirements

-As per the G-SAEs, all SAEs/SADRs must be reported on an SAE Form (MWI-12).
-The G-SAEs indicates that the form should be submitted to the PMRA office by fax or hand delivered to the offices at the following address:
+As per the G-SAEs-PMRA, all SAEs that meet reporting requirements must be reported to the PMRA on an SAE Form (MWI-12).
+The G-SAEs-PMRA indicates that the form must be submitted to the PMRA office by email or hand delivered to the offices at the following address:

 Pharmacy and Medicines Regulatory Authority